Stable hump-like Hall effect and non-coplanar spin textures in SrRuO$_3$ ultrathin film: results

-By using the Hall resistivity data, an overall temperature-field phase diagram for 5 u.c.
-SRO can be obtained as shown in Fig. 2d for the magnetic field oriented perpendicular to the film.
-The topology of the phase diagram is similar to those obtained previously in the SrRuO$_3$-SrIrO$_3$ bilayer~\cite{matsuno}, and also to the thin-film chiral magnet Fe$_{1-x}$Co$_x$Si~\cite{tokura10} and FeGe\cite{FeGe}.
-On the other hand, the actual critical field strengths for the destruction of the skyrmion phase is much bigger in our SRO ultrathin film.
+Figure 1(a) shows Hall resistivity measured at various temperatures for 4~-~7~u.c.
+SRO under the perpendicular magnetic field to the thin film.
+Hump-like structures are clearly observed in cases of 4 and 5~u.c.
+SRO, while only large hysteresis is observed in 6 and 7~u.c.
+SRO.
+The Hall resistivity in our ultrathin films can be decomposed by three terms, $\rho_{xy} = \rho_{\rm OHE} + \rho_{\rm AHE} + \rho_{\rm hump}$, namely the ordinary Hall effect (OHE), AHE, and hump-like structures, whereas only OHE and AHE are sufficient to explain Hall effect in 6 and~7 u.c.
+SRO.
+Note that the $\rho_{xy}$ contributed by OHE was subtracted in all the data shown in the paper.
+The hump-like structure starts to appear, together with AHE, below the Curie temperature $T_c$, which can be determined from the temperature-dependent longitudinal resistivity $\rho_{xx} (T)$ [See Appendix B for details].

-A surprising aspect of the skyrmion phase in ultrathin SRO is its exceptional stability under the tilting of the magnetic field (Fig. 1a).
-As shown schematically in Fig. 3a, the Hall resistivity at 10 K for 4 u.c.
-SRO was measured with the magnetic field tilted at an angle $\theta$ from the normal to the thin film.
-Earlier experiment on EuO film found the destruction of skyrmion order at $\theta \gtrsim 10^\circ$ inclination of external magnetic field from the normal\cite{ohuchi}.
-Similar field-tilt measurement on the easy-plane polar magnet GaV$_4$Se$_8$ found $\theta_c \approx 60^\circ$ to be the critical angle of inclination\cite{loidl15} before the cycloidal phase replaced the skyrmion phase.
-By comparison, the THE signal in our SRO ultrathin film survives for $\theta$ as large as 85$^\circ$ - the maximal angle of inclination under which it was possible to measure THE.
+As illustrated in Fig. 1(b), a clear hump-like feature is observed, and disappears near the coercive field where AHE undergoes an abrupt change.
+At the lowest measured temperature of 2~K, the hump-like structure persists over the 1~Tesla (T) range, demonstrating that the hump structure in SRO film is extremely robust compared to THE in other materials that host non-coplanar spin textures over much weaker fields~\cite{tokura10,FeGe_THE}.
+By using the Hall resistivity data, an overall temperature-field phase diagram for 5~u.c.
+SRO can be obtained, as shown in Fig. 1(c).
+The phase diagram exhibited the universal trend of the nontrivial topological phase in ferromagnetic films compared to those previous reports in the SrRuO$_3$/SrIrO$_3$ heterostructure~\cite{matsuno}, the thin-film chiral magnet Fe$_{1-x}$Co$_x$Si~\cite{tokura10}, and FeGe~\cite{FeGe_thinfilm}.
+Interestingly, on the other hand, the critical field for destructing the hump structure is much larger in our SRO ultrathin films.